CounterpartyXCP/Documentation/Basics/FAQ-SmartContracts.md

 * Others can also send Counterparty assets to the smart contract, which will store them and can use them in future `execute` calls.
 This is useful for things like funding contracts, for instance
 * Essentially, we see that the publishing of smart contracts and the command to kick off the execution of a specific function or method in the code are made as actual transactions on the Bitcoin blockchain.
 Thus, these two operations are limited by Bitcoin's ~10 minute blocktimes.
 However, once an execution is kicked off of smart contract code, that generally runs as fast as the node can process it

+### When will it be released on Bitcoin mainnet?

+Basically, "When It Is Ready" (TM).
+A lot of it depends on how good of a job the community can do testing the EVM code on testnet.
+Nonetheless, we have an agressive timeschedule (within the guidance of prudent safety measures), and an interest to release as soon as we deem it ready.
+Realistically, we expect sometime in Autumn of this year (2016) for the mainnet release.

 ### Can I use a counterparty asset in a smart contract?

 Yes, smart contracts may hold and control any Counterparty asset, such as XCP, SJCX, CAKE, and more.